 1. An employer should have a justifiable reason to dismiss a worker.

-Dismissal without a justifiable reason is invalid in Korea.
-However, the LSA does not give a definition of a “justifiable reason”.
+Dismissal without a justifiable reason is deemed ineffective in Korea.
+However, the LSA does not show what the justifiable reason is.

-2. Even if there is a justifiable reason for dismissal, an employer cannot fire a worker for some periods stipulated by by the LSA.
+2. Even if there is a justifiable reason for dismissal, an employer cannot fire a worker during the following occasions stipulated by the LSA.

 3. An employer should give an advance notice to a worker 30 days before dismissal.